-After careful study and discussion with the membership, LWVN develops positions regarding important public policy issues on the local, state and national level.
+After careful study and discussion with the membership, LWVN develops positions regarding important public policy issues on the local, state and national levels.
 These positions become the basis for advocacy work with the public and their elected representatives.
 The national organization of LWV frequently takes legal action when states or the federal government have infringed on the rights of citizens to have access to the ballot or to run a free and fair election.

 Once topics have been researched and members polled to develop a consensus, the LWVN begins advocacy activities when appropriate.